jrmenzel/vimix_os/docs/kernel/mm/memory_map_kernel.md

 During early boot a page table is created to map the kernel from its current physical location in RAM to a known location in the upper half of the address space.
 Then execution is transferred there.

 The kernel then creates a full mapping with all memory and found device MMIO.
-During the initial relocation (and then additional CPUs boot), the first kernel page (with `_entry`) needs to be mapped at its original location.
+During the initial relocation (and then additional CPUs boot), the first kernel page (with `_start`) needs to be mapped at its original location.

-All memory is mapped starting at the split of the upper half (`0x80000000` on 32-bit and `0xffffffc000000000` on Sv39 / 64-bit).
-The boot loader placed the kernel at `TEXT_OFFSET` away from the RAM start, so the kernel ends up there it has been linked to.
+All memory is mapped starting at the split of the upper half (`0x80000000` on 32-bit and `0xffffffc000000000` on Sv39 / 64-bit [RISC V](../../riscv/RISCV.md); `0xFFFF000000000000` on [ARM 64](../../aarch64/ARM%2064.md)).
+The boot loader placed the kernel at `TEXT_OFFSET` away from the RAM start, so the kernel ends up where it has been linked to.

 Memory mapped IO gets virtual addresses at runtime and can end up anywhere.